OECD Home › Newsroom › Publications & Documents

 Publications & Documents

-Governments should establish quality standards and goals in early childhood education and care in order to boost child learning and development, according to a new OECD report.
+Governments should increase investment in early childhood programmes and maintain reasonable costs for higher education in order to reduce inequality, boost social mobility and improve people’s employment prospects, according to a new OECD report.

 The global economy has slowed, with key European countries entering a recession that is now impacting worldwide, the OECD said in its latest Interim Economic Assessment.Interim Economic Assessment

 Denmark should build on the strengths of its vocational and educational training programme to ensure that young people enter the labour market with the skills companies need and to meet the national goal of having 60% of young people enter higher education by 2020, according to a new OECD report.

 The 2012 edition of the OECD’s annual Education at a Glance will be published at 11.00 a.m.
 Paris time (09.00 GMT) on Tuesday 11 September 2012.
 Education at a Glance is the leading international compendium of comparable national statistics measuring the state of education worldwide.

 The OECD welcomed today a new model international tax agreement designed to improve cross-border tax compliance and boost transparency.

 International tourism arrivals have returned rapidly to steady growth, showing tourism’s resilience to the effects of the global economic and financial crisis, according to a new OECD report.